w-haodong/BiSS/README.md

 #### Datasets: The dataset used in this paper is from AASCE 2019 (https://aasce19.grand-challenge.org/).
 The dataset used in this paper is from AASCE 2019 (https://aasce19.grand-challenge.org/).
 In addition, we also provide the validation set annotations (full-body images) from the AASCE dataset (file shared via online storage: AASCE-VAL, Link: https://pan.baidu.com/s/1QDRMPBfzJ-4htWCfL4cGKA?pwd=ir5b extraction code: ir5b)

+#### In this Github repository we provide the test code along with the pre-trained parameters file (shared via an online storage: model_final.pth, Link: https://pan.baidu.com/s/1sYJ5JyUCpyv9P7LvUZWccw?pwd=wzw8 extraction code: wzw8).
+#### Additional training code and validation code will be uploaded after the paper is officially published.